Choosing the best mountain bike is hard. There's loads of them. They all look similar yet different. Our expert panel of reviewers narrow things down.

 What does this £1,000 get you?
 A lighter frame for sure.
-But not that much lighter, maybe 700g or so.
+But not that much lighter, maybe 700g or so at the absolute most.
 The more convincing argument for going carbon is not weight, it’s ride feel.
 Carbon bikes ride differently to aluminium bikes.
 Stiffer.
 Sometimes with a damped (dead) sort of feeling.
 And these days carbon bikes are often stronger than their aluminium counterparts.

 The carbon feel and strength is what it’s all about.
 This is not to say that this racy, rally-car ‘carbon feel’ is going to suit everyone.
 Some riders prefer the feel of aluminium bikes over carbon.

 Some people are even making big hype about steel again.
-This time steel full suspension.
+This time steel full-suspension, with brands like Cotic and Starling leading the charge.
 Maybe things can get too stiff on a mountain bike?
-Fatigue suffers.
-Line choice gets less forgiving.
+When this occurs, fatigue increases.
+Line choice becomes harder.
 Maybe some chassis flex results in a faster ride?
-But then, steel full sussers are going to be even heavier than aluminium.
+But then, steel full-sussers are going to be even heavier than aluminium.

 At the end of the day, the frame material isn’t going to affect most people’s bike riding.
 Tyres, wheels and suspension setup is far, far more significant.
 So we would actually say that frame material isn’t worth worrying about overly.